Social Icons

 Directed by Raja Gosnell

-First thing to understand is that any Smurf movie is for kids, and as an adult the tendency to hate it will overwhelm your desire to like it.
-From a misguided kidnapping to wasteful one-liners, this is a movie for the kids to see when there is nothing better to watch.
+First things first: any Smurfs movie is for kids.
+As an adult, the tendency to hate it will likely overwhelm your desire to like it.
+From a misguided kidnapping to wasteful one-liners, this is a movie for kids to watch when there’s nothing better on.

-After seeing the first Smurf movie I made a promise to myself not to see the second.
-But as the DVD was being flaunted in front of me by a friend, I decided what the heck, it can’t be as bad as the first– and it truly wasn’t, although I will not recommend this movie in my sleep, I have to say it is miles and miles better than its predecessor.
+After seeing the first Smurfs movie, I promised myself I wouldn’t watch the second one.
+But when a friend waved the DVD in front of me, I thought, “What the heck—it can’t be as bad as the first.”
+And it truly wasn’t.
+While I wouldn’t recommend this movie in my sleep, I have to admit it’s miles better than its predecessor.

-Also, worth noting is the major difference in the performance of the evil Gargamel (Hank Azaria) in the first, I felt his acting was the worst I had seen that year, but in this second movie his acting was redefined.
-Also, we get to see other Smurfs get involved in another rescue mission to save a Smurf who got stuck in no man’s land.
+Also worth noting is the major improvement in the performance of the evil Gargamel (Hank Azaria).
+In the first movie, I felt his acting was the worst I’d seen that year, but in this sequel, his performance was redefined.
+Plus, we get to see other Smurfs involved in another rescue mission, this time to save a Smurf who got stuck in no man’s land.

-This time Smurfette was taken by the evil Gargamel who wants to talk her into giving him the secret formula to make his new creations Smurfs.
-Gargamel has (since the last film) grown to become a popular magician and he has made some help, to help him in his new plan for world conquest.
+This time, Smurfette is kidnapped by Gargamel, who wants to trick her into giving him the secret formula to turn his new creations into real Smurfs.
+Since the last movie, Gargamel has become a popular magician and has enlisted some help for his new plan for world domination.

-Also, another welcome development is the less use of human presence in this movie, making room for more appreciation to the animation that was at play, as the animation was just top class, and I really have to give Sony a pat on the back for this.
+Another welcome change is the reduced presence of human characters, giving more room to appreciate the animation, which was top-notch.
+I have to give Sony a pat on the back for that.

-But see at your own risk as I can’t vouch for this.
+But for me, I will say watch at your own risk, though—I can’t vouch for it.